google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/web-push-protocol.md

 protocol), developers don't have to care who the push service is.
 We can make a request in the right format and expect a push message to be sent.
 The downside of this is that developers could conceivably send messages to a push service that isn't trustworthy.
-By encrypting the payload, push service can't read the data thats sent, only the browser can decrypt the information.
+By encrypting the payload, push services can't read the data thats sent, only the browser can decrypt the information.
 This protects the users data.

 The encryption of the payload is defined in the [Message Encryption